mattkeys/Advanced-Custom-Fields-Font-Awesome/readme.txt

 == Changelog ==

+= 3.0.0-rc2 =
+* Fixed bug with icon set selections not persisting after savings field groups
+* Fixed bug where icon preview was not showing up even when enabled

 = 3.0.0-rc1 =
 * Added new 'ACFFA_override_major_version' filter
 * Fixed logic to auto-select FontAwesome 4.x or 5.x depending on if 4.x was being used in a previous version of this plugin